Pacific Theatres: History

-On June 18, 2021, Pacific Theatres filed for Chapter 7 bankruptcy.
+Subsequent acquisitions of former Pacific locations

 On July 19, 2021, AMC Theatres announced that it would acquire the leases to the Americana at Brand in downtown Glendale and The Grove at west 3rd Street in Los Angeles locations and that they would reopen in August of that year as part of the AMC chain.
 The company has not ruled out acquiring the leases of other Pacific Theatres locations.
 In December 2021, AMC Theatres also announced that they had acquired the lease to the former location at Northridge Fashion Center in Northridge, Los Angeles, which opened in July 2022.

 Reading Cinemas

 In 2007, Reading International Inc purchased 15 theatres within the Pacific chain in California and Hawaii, and on February 22, 2008, became Reading Cinemas, with the exception of the Hawaiian theatres, which remained under the Consolidated Theatres banner.
 The chain's remaining theatres are located only within the greater Los Angeles area, Orange County, and San Diego.